dxw/playbook/src/working-here/supporting-your-development-and-wellbeing.md

 development, but line managers will provide advice and support to help team members meet their agreed short and long term goals.

-HR support line managers with advice and guidance on recruitment, onboarding, probation, performance, sickness and any other specialist knowledge.
+The People team support line managers with advice and guidance on recruitment, onboarding, probation, performance, sickness and any other specialist knowledge.

 You can find out who your line manager is in BreatheHR on the summary section of